Hidaayet/retinal-disease-detector/README.md

 - [ ] Demo video

 ---
-## 📄 Documentation
+## 📄 Full Project Report

-For a detailed description of the system design, signal processing pipeline, and performance results, see the [full project report](docs/Retinal_Disease_Detector_Report.pdf).
+For a detailed explanation of the dataset, model architecture, training methodology, and results, see the [full project report](docs/Retinal_Disease_Detector_Report.pdf).

 ---

 ## Author